clessn/clessn-blend/Pipelines/Loaders/l_agoraplus-pressreleases-qc/README.md

   "province_or_state": "QC"
 }
 ```
+And it loads the
+* date
+* party
+* country
+* title
+* content

+...of each press release selected in the lake into a table named ´warehouse_political_parties_press_releases'

 ## Development methodology
 Simply edit code/code.R in RStudio and test your code as usual.  **Do not install package or load libraries** (except for dplyr for %>%) from within your code.
 The package installation is made manually and remembered busing renv (see below)